 Note that Uniswap’s x*y=k is just one of the mathematical formulas used by AMMs today.
 For instance, Balancer uses a much more complex form of mathematical relationship that lets users combine up to 8 digital assets in a single liquidity pool.
 Curve, on the other hand, adopts a mathematical formula suitable for pairing stablecoins or similar assets.

 As discussed earlier, AMMs require liquidity to function properly.
 Pools that are not adequately funded are susceptible to slippages.
 To mitigate slippages, AMMs encourage users to deposit digital assets in liquidity pools so that other users can trade against these funds.
 As an incentive, the protocol rewards liquidity providers (LPs) with a fraction of the fees paid on transactions executed on the pool.
 In other words, if your deposit represents 1% of the liquidity locked in a pool, you will receive an LP token which represents 1% of the accrued transaction fees of that pool.
 When a liquidity provider wishes to exit from a pool, they redeem their LP token and receive their share of transaction fees.

 In addition to this, AMMs issue governance tokens to LPs as well as traders.
 As its name implies, a governance token allows the holder to have voting rights on issues relating to the governance and development of the AMM protocol.

-Yield farming opportunities
+Yield farming opportunities on AMMs